 - Changing preferences in format (i.e., rectangular and square)

 During this journey I've had to chew on and digest a few pills that have proved to be very hard to swallow.
 The major financial compromise associated with moving from relatively new 35mm and medium format camera kits to a new digital system was certainly tough.
 Replacing my Canon 5D Mark II camera and six excellent lenses with a new Nikon D800e kit was also difficult.

-The image at the top of this post featuring two fisherman heading out, under the midnight sun, into the spectacular Ilulissat Icefjord in Greenland was made with my Canon 5D Mark II camera and a Canon 24-105mm f/4 L series lens at 105mm.
+The image at the top of this post featuring two fisherman heading out, under the midnight sun, into the spectacular Ilulissat Icefjord in Greenland was made with my Canon 5D Mark II camera and a Canon 24-105mm f/4 IS L series lens at 105mm.

 While I had a variety of lenses, including prime lenses, for this camera the 24-105mm f/4 was a great travel lens which I used extensively for portrait, architectural and landscape photography.

 By the time I moved to a Sony a7Rii camera I was determined to reduce the amount of lenses I purchased, at least for the first few years, in case another brand change followed soon after.